greenstick/bootstrapping-package-management-on-exacloud/README.md

 brew install jdk7
 # Ruby
 brew install ruby
+Node.js
+brew install node
 ```

 Hope this has been helpful!
-If you run into any issues or have questions, feel free to write an [Issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/new) on Github and I'll try and address them & hammer out this guide to make the commands more robust.
+If you run into any issues or have questions, feel free to create an [Issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/new) and I'll try and address them & hammer out this guide to make it as easy as possible.

 Cheers!